Natallia Tsylinskaya: Season 2005 – season 2006

 At beginning of the new season, Tsylinskaya expanded her training routine to incorporate Keirin racing.
 She began the season by appearing at the Los Angeles World Cup, winning gold in the 500mTT and the sprint and winning bronze in the Keirin (losing to Victoria Pendleton and Anna Meares).
-One month later, in January 2005, Natallia rode at the Manchester World Cup, where she won gold in the Keirin event The World Championships were held in Los Angeles.
-She won gold in the 500mTT race over Anna Meares by .014 seconds but was beaten in the sprint by Kerrie Meares, after being relegated and subsequently disqualified in the quarterfinals for performing a dangerous maneuver.
-In the second round of the Keirin event, Tsylinskaya fell whilst trying to muscle her way into the lead.
+One month later, in January 2005, Natallia rode at the Manchester World Cup, where she won gold in the Keirin event.
+The World Championships were held in Los Angeles.
+She won gold in the 500mTT race over Anna Meares by .014 seconds but was beaten in the sprint by Kerrie Meares, after being relegated and subsequently disqualified in the quarterfinals for performing a dangerous manoeuvre.
+In the second round of the Keirin event, Tsylinskaya fell whilst trying to gain the lead.
 Tsylinskaya sustained mild, superficial injuries as well as a moderate concussion.

-The 2006 season began at the Moscow World Cup where she won gold in both the 500mTT event and the sprint.
-At the Manchester World Cup, she consolidated her season dominance in the 500mTT by taking gold on the first day.
-A day later, she came second in the sprint, losing out to Victoria Pendleton after being relegated in the final.
+The 2005-2006 World Cup season began in Moscow where Tsylinskaya won gold in both the 500mTT event and the sprint.
+At the Manchester World Cup, she earned gold in the 500mTT on the first day of the competition.
+A day later, she came second in the sprint, losing to Victoria Pendleton after being relegated in the final.
 In the Los Angeles World Cup, Tsylinskaya again won the 500mTT and the sprint events.

 At the 2006 World Championships, Tsylinskaya won gold in the 500mTT event, posting a time of 34.152 seconds.
 At the later sprint event, Tsylinskaya also took the gold in the sprint event, beating Victoria Pendleton in the final.

 Season 2007 – season 2008

-The 2007 track cycling season began in Sydney, Australia, where Round 1 of the World Cup series was held from 17 to 19 November 2006.
-Tsylinskaya met Great Britain champion Victoria Pendleton in the final of the Sprint competition and was pushed to a deciding third ride before taking the gold medal.
+The 2007 track cycling season commenced with Round 1 of the World Cup series in Sydney, Australia, from 17 to 19 November 2006.
+In the Sprint competition final, Tsylinskaya competed against the British champion, Victoria Pendleton, resulting in a closely contested third ride, with Tsylinskaya eventually securing the gold medal.

 The second round of the World Cup series was held in Moscow, Russia, on 15–17 December.
-As in Sydney, Tsylinskaya made it through to the final, where she met and bested 19-year-old Cuban Lizandra Guerra.
-Tsylinskaya had to settle for second place behind Cuban Lizandra Guerra with a time of 34.802 seconds in the 500m time trial.
+As in Sydney, Tsylinskaya made it through to the final, where she finished ahead of 19-year-old Cuban Lizandra Guerra.
+Tsylinskaya won second place behind Guerra with a time of 34.802 seconds in the 500m time trial.

 At the 2008 Summer Olympics in Beijing, she qualified seventh fastest in the preliminary heats for the sprint event.
 Tsylinskaya was placed sixth overall at the end of the competition.

-Union européenne de cyclisme
+Union Européenne de Cyclisme

 As of 2023, Tsylinskaya serves as part of the Management Board of the UEC, the European confederation of national cycling bodies.
-She also serves as the head of the women's commssion of the UEC.
+She also serves as the head of the women's commission of the UEC.